Optimizer's Information Criterion: Dissecting and Correcting Bias in Data-Driven Optimization: Further Assumptions and Proofs in Section

-In the decomposition above, the second and third term involves the difference between $\hat{x} - x^*$, where the fourth term only evaluates the effects of the estimation error from the distribution to a given quantity.
-Denote the first term in the right-hand of~\Cref{eq:param-decomp} to be the base estimator, we then can analyze the following term by term.
+In the decomposition above, the second and third terms on the right-hand side of~\eqref{eq:param-decomp} involve the difference between $\hat{x} - x^*$, where the fourth term on the right-hand side of~\eqref{eq:param-decomp} captures the effects of the downstream objective due to the distribution misspecification error.
+To calculate the bias, we analyze the other terms besides the first term on the right-hand side of~\eqref{eq:param-decomp}.